kubernetes/community/kubernetes-repositories.md

 #### Rules

    * Must adopt the Kubernetes Code of Conduct statement in their repo.
    * All code projects use the Apache License version 2.0.
-Documentation repositories should use the Creative Commons License version 4.0.
+Documentation repositories must use the Creative Commons License version 4.0.
    * Must adopt the CNCF CLA bot automation for pull requests.